 - File types are limited to increase security and accessibility of the files to audiences.
 Again, if you need to make certain file types available that are not allowed, consider using the Box service.

 - Files should follow recommended naming conventions.
-You can read more about this at WiscWeb - WordPress UW Theme - Recommended File Naming Conventions for Media.
+You can read more about this at WiscWeb - Recommended file naming conventions for media.